sg-s/macbook-server/README.md

 # 0. Start with a fresh computer

-For my purposes, I installed Snow Leopard onto a BlackBook (the last black MacBook), updated to the last version of Snow Leopard, and then upgraded to Lion, and then patched Lion with all the updates I could lay my hands on.
+For my purposes, I installed Snow Leopard onto a BlackBook (the last black MacBook), booting from the CD to wipe the old installation, updated to the last version of Snow Leopard, and then upgraded to Lion, and then patched Lion with all the updates I could lay my hands on.

 # 1. Install Stuff